 Conversely, if you took Zantac but never developed cancer, you could still seek compensation by filing a class-action lawsuit against the drug’s manufacturers.
 A Zantac class-action lawsuit allows consumers who purchased prescription or generic Zantac to regain the money spent on the medication.

-If you think you or a family member may be affected by Zantac or NDMA drugs, we are here to help and answer any questions you may have.
+If you think you or a family member may be affected by Zantac or NDMA drugs, or are concerned about product liability, including defective and dangerous drugs, we are here to help and answer any questions you may have.
 Please give us a call for a free consultation at (305) 662-6178.